sc1131/covid19app/README.md

 ## Testing

-Run automated unit tests by running `tests` in the project directory.
+Run automated unit tests by executing `tests` in the project directory.

 Within `tests`, the news, data and dashboard modules can each be tested by running `test_covid_data_handler.py`, `test_news_data_handling.py` and `test_dashboard.py `respectively.